bartex00001/WS2812_for_RPI_PICO/README.md

+> ## Documentation is out of date.
+It will be revised after all the code is re-written [docummentation issue](https://github.com/bartex00001/WS2812_for_RPI_PICO/issues/4)

 # WS2812_for_RPI_PICO
 Simple "library" that makes it easy to use LED strings and rings (WS2812 ones) with Raspberry pi PICO You can only run one instance of led object at a time, so there is no need for this to behave like an object